codeaid/woth-toolbox/README.md

 _Names of weapons that are ethical at ALL listed distances will be highlighted to make it easier to find them at a glance._

-## Weapon Selector: Usage example
+## Animals: Usage example

-Let's take fallow deer as an example.
+Let's use fallow deer as an example.

 To find weapons that are the most ethical when hunting these animals up to 300 meters first select "Fallow Deer" from the sidebar on the left.
 Once done so,